Vijayakumari (film): Production

 This is a historical film, but almost like a folklore film, produced by M. Somasundaram under the banner Jupiter Pictures.
 After the success of Velaikkaari, the producer encouraged A. S. A. Sami to bring out another film with a similar theme.
 Sami created the character of a young man with revolutionary ideas and the same hero K. R. Ramasamy was featured in the role.

 Soundtrack

-Music was composed by C. R. Subburaman and C. S. Jayaraman, while the lyrics were penned by Udumalai Narayana Kavi.
+Music was composed by C. R. Subburaman and C. S. Jayaraman.
 The film had 14 songs, some of them of Western style.
-The dance song Laalu Laalu written by K. D. Santhanam and rendered by A. P. Komala became popular.

-As a boy, A. L. Raghavan was introduced by C. S. Jayaraman and sang in a girl's voice for Kumari Kamala in this film.
+The dance song "Laalu Laalu" became popular.
+As a boy, A. L. Raghavan was introduced by Jayaraman and sang in a girl's voice for Kumari Kamala in this film.

 Reception

 Film historian Randor Guy wrote in 2009 that the film did not do well commercially because of its complicated story.